TheRafiApp/rafipayment_socket_server/README.md

-# RafiPay Public Site Server
+# RafiPay Sockets Server

-Super simple node server to handle email inputs and send to the MailChimp API, saving to a mailing list.
+Websockets server to watch for deployments and alert users

 ## Running locally